KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Be able to install the packages and modules needed
+- Be able to install packages and modules needed
+- Understand what is meant by software environments and dependencies

 :::